GingerNinja23/ipop-documentation/Writing-a-controller.md

 This file explains the main components of controller design.
+It is important to do the following before things can start working:

+* Create and register a UDP socket for communication with tincan
+* Set the local uid and IPv4/IPv6
+* Login to the XMPP service
+* Call get_state to update local state
+* Listen on UDP sockets and process the different packet types

 ```python
 class UdpServer(object):